terablade2001/vp-cpp-template/README.md

 Things that are expected to be added in the project, over time.

+- [ ] Adding ubuntu / win scripts to reset the project, by deleted examples etc.
 - [ ] Update `vkpProgressBar` (resolve some issues)
 - [ ] Easy support for integration with *OpenCV*
 - [ ] Adding some support functions